ethercreative/seo/README.md

 SEO for Craft does three things that will help your sites SEO, and does them really damn well *(and it has full localisation and Craft Commerce support!)*.

+**Notice:** We will no longer be adding new features to the Craft 2 version of SEO.
+This version will only receive bug fixes.
 [Click here for the **Craft 3** version.](https://github.com/ethercreative/seo/tree/v3)

 ### The Field Type